Photo ID and changes to voting in elections

 What will happen if you go to the polling station with no accepted identification?

-If you turn up to vote at polling station with no accepted photo identification, you will not be issued with ballot paper and will need to return with an accepted form of photo identification.
+If you turn up to vote at a polling station with no accepted photo identification, you will not be issued a ballot paper and will need to return it with an accepted form of photo identification.

 What if you don't want to show ID to vote?

-If you prefer not to show your ID at polling station, you can apply to vote by post or proxy.
-Photo ID isn’ required to apply or vote by post or proxy.
+If you prefer not to show your ID at a polling station, you can apply to vote by post or proxy.
+A photo ID isn’t required to apply or vote by post or proxy.
 Though, your proxy will be required to show their photo ID at the polling station.

 How does voter ID impact voting by post or proxy?

-You will not need to show photo ID to apply to vote by post or proxy.
-Although the proxy will need to show their photo ID at the polling station.
+You will not need to show a photo ID to apply to vote by post or proxy.
+However, the proxy will need to show their photo ID at the polling station.

 Accessible voter ID information guides